edawson/ROV-spec/README.md

 and a reproducible analysis script.
 ROV enables anyone with a sufficiently-defined ROV file and access to the underlying resources to run and validate a task.
 When inputs and compute environments are public (e.g. public data and Docker images), this means anyone should be able to reproduce the original work.
-This universal computability

 ## ROV schema